clap-rs/clap/README.md

 - Flexible enough to port your existing CLI interface
   - However, we won't necessarily streamline support for each use case
 - Reasonable parse performance
+- Resilient maintainership, including
+  - Willing to break compatibility rather than batching up breaking changes in large releases
+  - Leverage feature flags to keep to one active branch
+  - Being under [WG-CLI](https://github.com/rust-cli/team/) to increase the bus factor
+- We follow semver and will wait about 6 months between major breaking changes
 - We will support the last two minor Rust releases (MSRV)
-- We follow semver and will wait about 6 months between major breaking changes

-While these aspirations can be at odds with fast build times and low binary size, we will still strive to keep these reasonable.
+While these aspirations can be at odds with fast build times and low binary size, we will still strive to keep these reasonable for the flexibility you get.
 Check out the [argparse-benchmarks](https://github.com/rust-cli/argparse-benchmarks-rs) for CLI parsers optimized for other use cases.